The study programme in Business Education consists of two consecutive study programmes:

 3. the Master' programme „Business Education and Human Resource Development“ with graduation as „Master of Science“ based on the Bachelor's degrees in Business or Business Education.

 Bachelor’s programme in Business Education

 This interdisciplinary Programme in Business and Human Resource Education links economic and business education modules with electives from a second teaching subject.
 Normally, six semesters of regular studies or 180 credit points, respectively, are required to successfully complete the programme.
-The programme includes studies of Economics (96 credit points), of a second teaching subject (36 credit points) as well as Business Education (36 credit points).
+The programme includes studies in Economics (96 credit points), in a second teaching subject (36 credit points) as well as in Business Education (36 credit points).
 Studies are completed with a Bachelor’s thesis (12 credit points).
-One of the following additional teaching subjects may be selected: German, English, Protestant Religion, French, Computer Science, Mathematics, Spanish and Sports.
+One of the following additional teaching subjects may be selected: German, English, Protestant Religion, French, Computer Science, Mathematics, Spanish or Sports.
 Graduates will have different options for subsequent professional careers, e.g.

 - personnel management,

 - initial and further education and training in private enterprises,